 Where Are We Going?

-How will we achieve these goals?
-The same way we have for the last hundred years - through the generous support of the Olathe community.
+As always, we continue to move forward and achieve our goals through the generous support of the Olathe community.
 The Olathe Public Library is your hometown library, and with your continued support, we will always be here to serve you.